grygoryshyn/Ebb-app/terms.md

 Ebb schedules reminders using iOS local notifications.
-Their delivery depends on iOS, on your device's settings, and on system limits outside Ebb's control — including the operating system's cap on how many notifications an app may have pending at once. **Do not rely on Ebb for anything where a missed reminder matters.**
+Their delivery depends on iOS, on your device's settings, and on system limits outside Ebb's control, including the operating system's cap on how many notifications an app may have pending at once. **Do not rely on Ebb for anything where a missed reminder matters.**